-Attendance account of the employees
+Attendance account of the employee

 The Employees State Insurance Corporation (ESIC) established the Employees’ State Insurance Act, 1948.
 It is their responsibility to ensure the seamless administration of the scheme.

 The ESIS has its headquarters in New Delhi but has an extended network across the country.
 Today, over 151 hospitals and 42 hospital annexes are available for inpatient services under the scheme.
-Other primary and out-patient medical facilities are offered via a network of about 1450/188 ESI dispensaries/AYUSH units and 954 panel clinics.
+Other primary and outpatient medical facilities are offered via a network of about 1450/188 ESI dispensaries/AYUSH units and 954-panel clinics.
 Also, there is a Medical Benefit Council offering expert guidance to the ESIC regarding its administrative responsibilities.

-As a beneficiary of ESI, you should be aware of the following important dos and don’ts.
+As a beneficiary of ESI, you should be aware of the following important dos and don’ts: